yorkmuseumstrust/digital/docs/support/help-razorblue.md

 ### 5. Give your contact details (name, department, phone, email address).
 - If possible, provide a phone number. 📲
-- Razorblue can help you best when they can talk to you about the issue.
+- IT Support can help you best when they can talk to you about the issue.
 - If the issue affects more than one person, say who the best person is to contact.

 ### 6. Say when you are available to receive IT support.
-- Tell Razorblue when you're available. 💁🏾‍♂️
+- Tell IT Support when you're available. 💁🏾‍♂️
 - Don't feel obliged to respond outside of your working hours, if it's not convenient.
-- Be prepared to give Razorblue remote access to your device when they get in touch.
+- Be prepared to give IT Support remote access to your device when they get in touch.